 Commercial fish is a lot like commercial chicken eggs: 90% of the fish consumed in North America comes from Asia, where corner-cutting farming methods, and unsustainable wild catch practices, are common.
 Farmed fish is the dominant source of seafood in most of the world’s industrialized countries.

 Put real wild fish next to farm-raised, and you’ll see the difference…

 Sourcing great seafood is tricky.

-First, a lot of what is called “wild caught” salmon isn’t.
-It comes from the Wild East, is farmed, or may not even be a true species of the fish being advertised to you.
+First, a lot of what is called “wild caught” Alaskan salmon isn’t.
+It comes from fish farms that have little, or no regulation to how they “sustainably” raise fish.

-We have been marketed into think that “farm-raised” immediately means “sustainable,” and that the best fish is shipped on ice, not frozen.
+We have been marketed into thinking that “farm-raised” immediately means “sustainable,” and that the best fish is shipped on ice, not frozen.

 Market “Wild” May Be Dye-ld